 Polini Thor paramotors

-Polini parts and engines are sold by Skycruiser USA on this website
+Polini parts and engines are sold by Skycruiser USA.
+If this site is down, go to Mecafly in France.
+They ship worldwide.

 The Thor models share a common design and many parts.
 Individual models have different parts, depending on the model year.
 If you cannot find the info you need below or on the individual Thor model pages, check the Top 80 page or the General page for a wealth of info that is common to all Italian paramotors.